Eixini/Notessa/README.md

 ## Known Issues
 - There is no check for a connected microphone and webcam
 - When recording a video note, if you pause it, the recording will behave incorrectly
+- If you open and close VoiceNote and VideoNote several times in a row to create notes, the application will crash with the error `Process finished with exit code -1073741819 (0xC0000005)`
+- If you select a microphone several times in a row, the program crashes with the error `Process finished with exit code -1073741819 (0xC0000005)`